LuuppiChan/luupycards/README.md

 6. Open the app from your application menu.

 # Installation Windows
 Yes, it's finally supported on the most popular operating system.
+(As of v2.1)

-1. Download [Python](https://www.python.org/) from their official website if you haven't already.
+1. Download the latest executable from [Latest Releases](https://github.com/LuuppiChan/luupycards/releases)
-2. When installing Python remember to add it to the path for easier usage.
+2. You're all set!
+Just double-click it to open it.

 # Making pair files
 The documentation on everything about the game is in the game.